 In many countries, coconut water is thought to have health benefits.
 Coconut water is 94% water and fairly low in calories.
 It seems to be a good source of B vitamins and potassium.
 Coconut water contains electrolytes, various plant hormones, enzymes, and amino acids.
 Some substances in coconut water could theoretically have antioxidant benefits in the body.

 Scientific studies of coconut water have been limited.
 One study suggested that drinking coconut water might be associated with a lower rate of heart attacks.
 Another small study found that coconut water significantly lowered systolic blood pressure in 71% of people with hypertension.
+Further research is needed.

 Coconut water has been used as a way to rehydrate after exercise or illness.
 Coconut water has even been used as an emergency substitute for IV solutions.
 Also, it may be a good storage solution for a tooth that has been knocked out until someone can see a dentist.